 Legislation

-The EU-GBV survey is not covered by any official EU legislation and the first wave of the data collection in 2020-2023 takes place on a voluntary basis.
+The 2021 wave of the EU-GBV survey is not covered by any official EU legislation and the first wave of the data collection in September 2020 to March 2024 took place on a voluntary basis.

-The survey implementation at national level takes place in 18 EU countries.
-These are: Austria, Belgium, Bulgaria, Croatia, Denmark, Estonia, Finland, France, Greece, Latvia, Lithuania, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia and Spain.
+The survey implementation at national level took place in 18 EU countries.
+These are: Austria, Belgium, Bulgaria, Croatia, Denmark, Estonia, Finland, France, Greece, Latvia, Lithuania, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, and Spain.

-Data from the other EU countries are collected either
+Data from the other EU countries were collected either

-- based on an existing national survey, if a comparable survey is available, or
+- based on an existing national survey, if a comparable survey was available, or

-- by a separate data collection by the European Institute for Gender Equality and the European Union Agency for Fundamental Rights following Eurostat questionnaire and methodology.
+- by a separate data collection by the European Union Agency for Fundamental Rights and the European Institute for Gender Equality following Eurostat's questionnaire and methodology.

-This is done to cover the rest of the Member States and get EU-wide data on gender-based violence, as agreed by the Crime and criminal justice statistics working group.
+This is done to cover the rest of the EU countries and get EU-wide data on gender-based violence, as agreed by the crime and criminal justice statistics working group.

 Concerning non-EU countries, the survey was implemented in the following countries: Iceland, Montenegro, Serbia, North Macedonia and Kosovo*, while Bosnia and Herzegovina and Albania conducted some methodological work.